haotian2006/UnderCooked/Documents/Classes/Holdable.md

 # Holdable Class
-> a class to allow Item/Dish class to be in a var
+> a class to allow Item/Dish class to be in the same variable
 ```java
 Holdable x = new Item();
 Holdable y = new Dish();